Scots love poem

 → Poem the mirror ←

-Scots also called lallans, which come from Lawlands (Lowlands) is a Germanic language which descend from old English with Scandinavian influences.
-The language spread from Lothian throughout the Scottish Lowlands in the Middle Ages and later to Ulster.
+The scots language spread from Lothian throughout the Scottish Lowlands in the Middle Ages and later to Ulster.

-It should not be confused with Scottish English which is a form of Standard English influenced by scots.
-Currently scots is spoken in the Scottish Lowlands as well as in parts of Ulster ... it has a status of regional language.
+Scottish should not be confused with Scottish English, which is a form of Standard English influenced by Scots.

 The Scots language remained closer to its original root, influenced by connecting with Lowlands of Holland and the Baltic states.
 Then there was the French connection, culminating with Mary Queen of Scots.